ogoffart/vptr/README.md

 The `#[vptr(Trait)]` macro can be applied to a struct and it adds members to the struct with pointer to the vtable, these members are of type VPtr<S, Trait>, where S is the struct.
-The macro also implements the `HasVPtr` trait which allow the creation of `LightRef` for this
+The macro also implements the `HasVPtr` trait which allow the creation of `ThinRef` for this

 You probably want to derive from `Default`, otherwise, the extra fields needs to be initialized manually (with `Default::default()` or `VPtr::new()`)